PranavSingh31/SQL-Notes/README.md

 SOME OTHER KEYWORDS
 -------------
-WHERE, BETWEEN, IN, AND, OR, NOT, IS NULL
+WHERE, BETWEEN, IN, AND, OR, NOT, IS NULL, COALESCE, CASE

 Ex